scchess/Qualimap/doc/command_line.rst

 :guilabel:`<tool_options>` are specific to each type analysis.
 If not option is provided for the specific tool a full list of available options will be shown

+.. note:: If you are using Qualimap on Unix server without X11 system, make sure that the DISPLAY environment variable is unset.
+Otherwise this might result in problems when running Qualimap. :ref:`Here<x11problem>` is an instruction how to solve this issue.

 To show available tools use command::

     qualimap --help